 When is the Best Time of the Year to Visit Belize

 The best time to visit Belize is during the dry season, which is from January through May.
 In the tropics, rain can occur at any time, but the rainy season in Belize technically spans from June through to December.
-Belize is a tropical country with a hot and humid climate year-round.
+Belize is a tropical country with a hot and humid climate year-round, so packing for the climate really maximizes your experience.
+This Belize packing list has everything you need to have a fabulous time while exploring Belize.
 In my opinion, the best time of the year to visit Belize is all year.

 December is the busiest month for travel in Belize.
 Many visitors flee the frost and snow at home to enjoy a tropical Belize Holiday.
 You can expect tourism to peak in Belize over the holidays in December, and then again in April surrounding Easter.